1816 – 1947

 The first permanent British Resident in Nepal, sent by the East India Company in 1816, was Edward Gardner.
 The Rajah gave him the use of a piece of land (extending to about 44 acres) in an area later known as Lainchaur, just north of Kathmandu, on which to establish his Residence.
 Here, rather an elegant-looking neo-classical Regency villa, with central pediment and symmetrical wings finished with white stucco, was completed soon afterwards at the Company’s expense.

 This house was enlarged in 1826 with a neo-Gothic stone wing that included a large hall that could be used for durbars (and later became the Residency chapel).
 This assemblage was first sketched by William Hodgson, the brother of the Resident, in (probably) 1828.
-It was painted somewhat elementarily, by an anonymous artist in the 1840s, and more expertly by the Residency Surgeon, Dr Henry Oldfield, in 1850.
+It was painted by an accomplished Nepali artist, Raj Man Singh Chitrakar, in the 1840s, and by the Residency Surgeon, Dr Henry Oldfield, in 1850.
 The Residency land, and the several buildings on it, passed to the British government when the East India Company was wound up in 1858.

-The Residency was re-built (for reasons not yet fully apparent), on or beside its original site, in 1884, in a Victorian, timber-clad, English villa style.
-This new building was also extended, around the turn of the century, by a wing with a large first floor terrace and a simple three-storey brick tower.
+The Residency was re-built (for reasons not yet fully identified), on or beside its original site, in 1884, in a Victorian, English villa brick style, with metal sheet roof.
+This second Residency was also enlarged, around the turn of the century, by a wing with a large first floor terrace and a simple three-storey brick tower.

 The status of the Post was raised to a legation in 1923.
 The second Residency was seriously damaged in the great earthquake of 1934 and finally demolished in 1940.
 It was replaced by a new legation building in 1942: a spacious, colonnaded minister’s residence of more modern appearance, with the legation office in a rear wing.